WilliamAnputra/RxJava-Retrofit-Firebase/README.md

 # RxJava-Retrofit
 sample code " how to "  use retrofit + rxjava + firebase

-WARNING: this project will not work if you don't use your own API key
+WARNING: this is only for reading purposes, an actual project nees your own  firebase Api key &  openWeather Api key